worldbank/GEEST/docs/userguide/datacollection.md

 # Data Collection

 This page provides guidance on finding and collecting relevant data for the GEEST tool, using Saint Lucia as an example.
-The data sources, layers, and indicators shown here can serve as references when gathering data for other countries.
+The data sources, layers, indicators and the table structure shown here can serve as references when gathering data for other countries.

 ## Data Sources for Saint Lucia